experianplc/experian-data-quality-integrations/ccb/src/2.7/root/cm/ext_personCorrespInfoPage/README.md

 ## Configuring the integration
 Once you select which product you would like there is some basic configuration that needs to be done.
-For this example we will assume that we are using the `ext_accountPersonsPage` integration.
+For this example we will assume that we are using the `ext_personCorrespInfoPage` integration.

 For example,